ekut-es/LidarAug/README.md

 1. **transformations:**

-`transformations` contains any C++ enums, structs and functions that are used for transformations, for which there are bindings.
+`transformations` contains any C++ enums, structs and functions that have bindings and are used for transformations.

 2. **weather_simulations:**

-`weather_simulations` contains any C++ enums, structs and functions that are used for weather simulations, for which there are bindings.
+`weather_simulations` contains any C++ enums, structs and functions that have bindings and are used for weather simulations.

 3. **augmentations:**